k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 I meet someone from fourreal for the first time on 17 August 2016.
-After being called by Mr. Unger, of the construction company _Kassim Mauer Bau GmbH_, I go to the construction site, and I found Mr. Andreas Klugsberger, that introduce himeself as a fourreal's employee.
+After being called by Mr. Unger, of the construction company _Kassim Mauer Bau GmbH_, I go to the construction site, and I found Mr. Andreas Klugsberger, that introduce himself as a fourreal employee.
 And he says there is a problem.

 Apparently, the parquet has been delivered, and it is not correct.
-He explains to us, that our contract specify a "parkett-dielen' while the one we choose is "massiv-parkett".
-He claims that we can choose a undistinguable "parkett-dielen", otherwise the additional costs for the installations will be charged to us.
+He explains to me and my wife, that our contract specify a _parkett-dielen_ while the one we choose is _massiv-parkett_.
+He claims that we can choose a _parkett-dielen_, indistinguishable from the one delivered, otherwise the additional costs for the installations will be charged to us.

 Mr. Klugsberger is not able to quantify the cost, and suggest to go back to the parquet shop and choose another product.
-He say that we can have the wood we choose as a "dielen".
-I insist for an extimation, since I prefer a glued solution for several reasons, not last, it is more indicated for underfloor heating.
+He say that we can have the wood we choose as a _dielen_.
+I insist for an estimation, since I prefer a glued solution for several reasons, not last, it is more indicated for underfloor heating.
 The more I ask for precise information, the more Mr. Andreas ["Lionel Hutz"][hutz] Klugsberger insists that the parquet we ordered is not what we want, and the one he propose is better.

-Interstingly, I and my wife ordered the parquet on 28.05.2016, in the shop indicated to us by Mr. Unger, and we brought immediately the specifications to him.
+Interestingly, I and my wife ordered the parquet on 28.05.2016, in the shop indicated to us by Mr. Unger, and we brought immediately the specifications to him.
 However, we had to wait for the delivery, to understand that something is wrong.
 It is pretty interesting that